Oct. 14, 2024

 Real thermoplastics are strong, durable and inexpensive compared to 3D printed materials.
 RapidMade offers an extensive range of thermoforming plastics, including PETG, HIPS, ABS, PC, Acrylic and many more, in thicknesses ranging from 0.020" to 0.250" (0.5 mm to .6.5 mm).
 With so many material options, thermoformed products are able to meet a host of mechanical and aesthetic demands, from conductivity and heat resistance to FDA food-grade certifications.
 Thermoformed parts can be rigid, flexible, translucent or opaque.
 This versatility lends itself to applications in a variety of industries, including food, medicine, electronics and manufacturing.

-Thermoforming Design for Manufacturing (TFM DFM)
+Thermoforming Design for Manufacturing (DFM)

 Thermoforming is an affordable technology for creating packaging, trays, panels, housings and more.
 These parts are durable, inexpensive and relatively quick to produce.
 Thermoformed parts can be rigid or flexible; opaque or translucent; and come in a variety of materials with different mechanical, thermal and chemical properties.